 Or are they?

 In 2010, a Florida court held that a judgment obtained against an owner of an LLC (a “member”) could be the basis for that creditor to obtain the ownership interests of the member-debtor.
 That was a departure from thousands of cases across the nation that limited a creditor’s reach into an LLC’s assets by applying “charging order” protection for the LLC and its debtor-member.
-It appears that the Florida case represents the first decision in the nation permitting a creditor to obtain the ownership interests of a member for claims arising “outside” the operations of the LLC.
-The decision was limited to circumstances in which there is only one member, and the decision relied exclusively on the interplay between two Florida statues.
+It appears that the Florida case represents the first decision in the nation permitting a creditor to obtain the ownership interests of a member for claims arising “outside” the operations of the LLC, and now a handful of other states have case law that follows the Florida case decision.
+The Florida decision was limited to circumstances in which there is only one member, and the decision relied exclusively on the interplay between two Florida statues.
 However, those statutes are not unique to Florida and are quite common in most states.
-In fact, the GRIFFITH LAW GROUP compared the Florida statutes to Indiana law, and the two sets of statutes are nearly identical.
+In fact, the GRIFFITH XIDIAS LAW GROUP compared the Florida statutes to Indiana law, and the two sets of statutes are nearly identical.
 Additionally, the Florida decision is well reasoned.
 It makes sense, given what the statutes say.
 So, it would be logical for an appellate court in Indiana or some other state with similar statutes to reach the same conclusion reached by the Florida courts.
 Consequently, this article should be carefully read and considered by anyone who holds investments or operates a business as a single-member LLC.

 At issue in the Florida case was something lawyers call “Outside-In” Asset Protection.
 That refers to liabilities asserted against a member of an LLC for activities unrelated to the LLC itself.
 Outside-In Asset Protection concerns both the members of an LLC and the LLC itself.
 In other words, the law, generally speaking, shields the ownership interests of the members of an LLC and the LLC itself from claims involving a member in an unrelated lawsuit (i.e., a lawsuit that is not related to the business or actions of the LLC).
 This article focuses on the law governing Outside-In Asset Protection, when a creditor seeks to acquire the interests a member holds in an LLC.